Everything Bagel Breakfast Casserole

 Make ahead and Storing the Casserole

-I think this everything bagel breakfast casserole is actually best if it can sit in the fridge for at least a few hours (or overnight).
+I think this everything bagel breakfast casserole is actually best if it can sit in the refrigerator for at least a few hours (or overnight).
 That lets the flavors really mingle before you bake it.
 If you don’t have time for all that though, just bake it right away.
 It’ll still be good.

 Leftovers keep well in the fridge for up to a week.
 Reheat them in the microwave for individual servings or reheat the whole thing in the oven until warmed through!